Anna Hong Xian (鲜红）

 Sok-Muy Vanessa Ly

-I was born in Wuppertal 1993 and joined BAFNET in 2012, when I came to Berlin to study.
+The great metropolis Wuppertal is what I call my hometown.
+I am Chinese-Cambodian, born in 1993.
+I joined BAFNET in 2012, when I came to Berlin to study.
 Currently I am doing my Master’s in Media and Political Communications.
 Since 2013 I have been our treasurer and public relations manager.
 So if you have any questions concerning members of our network or our political agenda, hit me up!
 I have been in several film productions of dffb and the Goethe Institute.
 What I enjoy the most is to empower children and young adults through filmmaking.
 In spring 2015 I was elected as member of the advisory council of Junge Presse Berlin e.V.
 The things that I am interested in the most are postcolonial studies, playing the guitar and filmmaking, of course!

 „I am part of BAFNET, because it provides a space for people of the Asian diaspora where we can be ourselves indeed!“